-A blog for educating student-athletes, parents and coaches whole reflecting on life lessons
+A blog for educating student-athletes, parents and coaches on how to work together to achieve common goals.

 Tuesday, August 22, 2017

 #71 How to Leave a Great Voice Mail for College Coaches

 USA TODAY High School Sports has a weekly column on the college recruiting process.
 Here, you’ll find practical tips and real-world advice on becoming a better recruit to maximize your opportunities to play at the college level.
 Jaimie Duffek was one of the top 50 high school softball players in Illinois who went onto play outfield for Drake University.
 Jaimie is just one of many former college and professional players, college coaches, and parents who are part of theNext College Student Athlete team.
 Their knowledge, experience, and dedication along with NCSA’s history of digital innovation, and long-standing relationship with the college coaching community have made NCSA the largest and most successful athletic recruiting network in the country.